ashishgajabi/springboot-kafka/README.md

 ./bin/run.sh
 ```

-Sample input file is at ./files folder.
-Once Input.txt file is processed, in application logs, you could see something like this,
+Sample input file is at **files** folder.
+Once Input.txt file is processed, you could see something like this in application logs,

 ```
 2020-03-24 22:08:46,780 INFO au.com.easynebula.clienttransactionmanagement.scheduler.InputFileProcessingScheduler [scheduling-1] Input file found.
 Processing started...